Curious about how a drum brake works?

 1. Friction Material

-That’s why it’s important that you get a mechanic to inspect them regularly and not wait till your worn brake shoe starts rubbing against the metal drum.
+But their closed nature means more brake dust accumulates, which can affect braking power if not removed.
+That’s why you must get a mechanic to regularly inspect and clean the whole brake assembly and not wait till your worn brake shoe starts rubbing against the metal drum.

 2. Brake Fluid